 Consider what happens when you ask a group of people from, for example, different professional backgrounds, to analyse a product or solve a problem.
 It’s often the collective knowledge and experience in the room that provides the key insights.
 When you add other elements of diversity into the mix, you benefit from the multiplier effect.
-You’re ultimately tapping into a host of different experiences and perspectives – not only based on professional background, but also, for example, gender, nationality, socio-economic background, religion and race.
+You’re ultimately tapping into a host of unique experiences and perspectives – not only based on professional background but also, for example, gender, nationality, socio-economic background, religion and race.

 Hiring hacks for building a diverse team

-Ultimately, your goal is to get as many different perspectives in the room as possible.
+Ultimately, your goal is to get as many perspectives in the room as possible.
 Here are some suggestions for unlocking the potential of diversity in your team.

 - Get creative in how you recruit.
 Move beyond traditional means of recruitment and broaden your horizons – literally.